smithy-lang/smithy-python/README.md

 #### Is Java really required?

 Only for now.
-Once the generator has been published, the Smithy CLI will be able to run the it without a separate Java installation.
+Once the generator has been published, the Smithy CLI will be able to run it without a separate Java installation.
 Similarly, once the python helper libraries have been published you won't need to install them manually.

 ### Core Modules and Interfaces